Alsy/supermarkets/README.md

-Copy of https://github.com/MattTimms/coles_vs_woolies for me to play with
+Copy of https://github.com/MattTimms/coles_vs_woolies for me to play with.

 # 🍎 coles_vs_woolies 🍏